 Often you will want to put a slight angle on the product you are photographing to get a more flattering angle full of depth.
 Stick one of these underneath the product.

 You can use these to quickly attach gel filters to your filter holders especially useful if you are in a pinch and speed is essential.

 Pretty standard.
 Always helpful to have a stack of model releases in your bag that aren’t flying everywhere.

 Support For A Fill Card

-You can use binder clips for a simple support for a small fill card when in need.
+You can use binder clips for simple support for a small fill card when in need.
 Simply place the card stock in the clip.
-Fold it backwards.
+Fold it backward.
 Done.